 Roller Coaster through Your Kitchen

-How would you like to run a roller coaster right through your home?
-It could start at any high spot, run through bedrooms and the kitchen, and pop out the front door.
-Someone actually built a coaster like this as a way to sell a house.
-Dutch realtor Huizen Promoter built a coaster through one home they were trying to sell, as a way to excite people who might buy it.
-The coaster started with a steep drop into the garage, then used that speed to run up the stairs into the kitchen and then roll through other rooms.
-It even rolled back outside onto the deck for a spin, before zooming back inside.
-The builders, who had never built a coaster before, had to figure out all the numbers: how wide can the track be?
-How much weight can it hold without crashing down?
-They managed to get it right.
-The question is, will the new owner keep the coaster in place?
+How would you like to build a roller coaster right through your home?
+One company actually did this to sell a house!
+Huizen Promoter’s coaster started with a steep drop into the garage, then used that speed to run up the stairs into the kitchen and through other rooms.
+The builders had to figure out all the math: how wide can the track be?
+How much weight can it hold?
+And our question is, did the new owner ride it?

 Wee ones: How many rooms do you have in your home?
 See how many you can count!